migsc/cmdeagle/docs/README.md

 mycli subcommand2 nested
 ```

-Each command defined here can have its own configuration including [arguments](#arguments-and-flags), [flags](#arguments-and-flags), [lifecycle scripts](#command-lifecycle-configuration), and even [nested subcommands](#top-level-command-and-sub-commands) (using their own `commands` key).
+Each command defined here can have its own configuration including [arguments](#arguments-and-flags), [flags](#arguments-and-flags), [lifecycle scripts](#command-lifecycle-configuration), and even [nested subcommands](#top-level-command-and-sub-commands) (using their own `commands` setting).

-The `commands` key is how you build the command tree structure of your CLI application, starting from these top-level commands.
+The `commands` setting is how you build the command tree structure of your CLI application, starting from these top-level commands.
 In the next section, we'll look at how to define subcommands and their configuration.
 For the sake of brevity, we'll use the term "command" to refer to both top-level command and subcommands.

-###### Command lifecycle configuration
+#### Command lifecycle configuration

 Commands in cmdeagle have a well-defined lifecycle with specific phases that you can hook into to customize behavior.
 These lifecycle hooks allow you to execute code at different stages of command execution, from validation and preprocessing to the main execution and cleanup.
 By configuring these lifecycle scripts, you can create sophisticated command behaviors while maintaining a clean separation of concerns.

-###### Build Time Lifecycle
+##### Build Time Lifecycle

 During the build phase (`cmdeagle build`), the following steps occur: